jenkins-x-plugins/jx-release-version/README.md

 - `-tag`: if enabled, [a new tag will be created](#tag).
 Can also be set using the `TAG` environment variable with the `"TRUE"` value.
 - `-tag-prefix`: the prefix for the new tag - prefixed before the output.
 Can also be set using the `TAG_PREFIX` environment variable.
 Default to `"v"`.
 - `-push-tag`: if enabled, the new tag will be pushed to the `origin` remote.
 Can also be set using the `PUSH_TAG` environment variable.
 Default to `true`.
+- `-fetch-tags`: if enabled, the tags will be fetched from the `origin` remote, before detecting the previous version.
+Can also be set using the `FETCH_TAGS` environment variable.
 - `-git-user`: the name of the author/committer used to create the git tag.
 Can also be set using the `GIT_NAME` environment variable.
 Default to the value set in the git config.
 - `-git-email`: the email of the author/committer used to create the git tag.
 Can also be set using the `GIT_EMAIL` environment variable.
 Default to the value set in the git config.
 - `-debug`: if enabled, will print debug logs to stdout in addition to the next version.
 It can also be enabled by setting the `JX_LOG_LEVEL` environment variable to `debug`.